How to Apply for a Trademark

-If your search returns trademarks that look like yours, sound like yours, and/or have overlapping meanings, you may need to change your mark before applying for federal trademark registration.
+Among other things, if your search returns trademarks that are similar to yours in appearance, sound, and/or meaning—and that promote goods/services similar to yours—you may need to change your mark before applying for federal trademark registration.

 Though likelihood of confusion is to be avoided, clearance searches aren’t mandated by the United States Patent and Trademark Office.
 It’s on you to do your due diligence.
 If it turns out your trademark creates a likelihood of confusion with a pre-existing mark, the USPTO may refuse your registration.